Technology whizz kid tackles Greek tax evasion

 Middle-class wage earners and pensioners, the hardest-hit group in Greece's six-year recession, account for 70 percent of total personal income declared, deepening a sense of injustice and resentment against Greece's pro-EU/IMF government.

-In 2011, about four in 10 taxpayers declared annual incomes below the poverty line of 6,600 euros (5,728 pounds) for single people or 13,800 euros for four-member families - twice the real poverty rate of 21 percent estimated by the Greek statistics agency.
+In 2011, about four in 10 taxpayers declared annual incomes below the poverty line of 6,600 euros ($8,900) for single people or 13,800 euros for four-member families - twice the real poverty rate of 21 percent estimated by the Greek statistics agency.

 More than 90 percent of all businesses declare losses or profits below 10,000 euros a month.
 Even at the height of Greece's debt-fuelled economic boom in 2007, a tiny 0.1 percent of firms accounted for more than half of total corporate profit.